BlockchainLabsNZ/Back-to-Earth-audit/audit-report.md

 #### Correctness
 * No correctness defects uncovered during static analysis?
 * No implemented contract violations uncovered during execution?
-* No other generic incorrect behavior detected during execution?
+* No other generic incorrect behaviour detected during execution?
 * Adherence to adopted standards such as ERC20?

 #### Testability